jina-ai/jina/docs/cloud-nativeness/kubernetes.md

 First of all we need to build the Executors we are going to use and containerize them {ref}`manually <dockerize-exec>` or leveraging {ref}`Executor Hub <jina-hub>`.
 In this example, we are going to use the Hub.

-We are going to build two Executors, the first is going to use `CLIP` to encode textual Documents, and the second is going to use an in memory vector index.
+We are going to build two Executors, the first is going to use `CLIP` to encode textual Documents, and the second is going to use an in-memory vector index.
 This way we can build a simple neural search system.

 First, we build the encoder Executor.